-Establish and clearly communicate procedures for keeping caregiver drop-off / pick-up as brief as possible.

-Teachers will be char ged to inter view students and identify symptoms upon arrival.
+OHA/ODE Requirements Hybrid/Onsite Plan Establish and clearly communicate procedures for keeping caregiver drop-off/pick-up as brief as possible.
+Teachers will be charged to interview students and identify symptom upon arrival.
 These are to be recorded by the teacher on contact tracing sheets.

-Hand sanitizer dispensers are to be installed near each door, in office spaces, in restrooms, and in close proximity to each outdoor space {fi elds, playground, etc.}
+Hand sanitizer dispensers are to be installed near each door, in office spaces, in restrooms, and in close proximity to each outdoor space (fields, playground, etc.)